 the 70V rms limit required by BS7671:2018 722.411.4.1(iii) for the PEN fault protection to operate if the voltage between the circuit protective conductor and earth rises (red dashed line) and

-the theoretical Line to Neutral voltage threshold (green dashed line) that would be used to trip a device which does not have an earth reference (ie a local earth rod)
+the theoretical Line to Neutral voltage threshold (green dashed line) that would be used to trip a device which does not have an earth reference (ie local earth rods)

 the “safe” operating region where the voltage between the protective conductor and true Earth is below 70V.
 Outside this region it may appear that everything is working correctly but a dangerous potential is present on the exposed conductive surface of the EV.

-Figure 6: Variation in voltages due to an broken PEN conductor and imbalanced loads on the distribution system
+Figure 6: Variation in voltages due to a broken PEN conductor and imbalanced loads on the distribution system

 What’s different about zappi?

-In the zappi we’ve taken a different approach to provide protection against a damaged PEN conductor which means that there is no need for an earth rod.
+In the zappi we’ve taken a different approach to providing protection against a damaged PEN conductor which means that there is no need for earth rods.
 Our approach has been discussed with the IET and with UK Distribution Companies.
 It’s operation has also been tested in the engineering laboratory at the University of Nottingham.